 - Coconut chips – This recipe calls for coconut chips, not shredded coconut.
 Coconut chips are wide, flat crunchy coconut flakes that will make a believer out of even the most dedicated coconut hater.

 - Old fashioned rolled oats – Traditional gluten free granola is made with certified gluten free oats.
-I buy Purity Protocol gluten free oats at my local Trader Joe’s.
+I buy Purity Protocol gluten free oats made by Bob's Red Mill (just be sure to get the one labeled gluten free!).

 - Salt – A lot of people underestimate how powerful salt can be.
 Yes, it can ruin food if you add too much, but when used in small amounts as an enhancer, it's kind of like a secret weapon.
 Add less than a teaspoon to this recipe, and it balances the sweetness in the most perfect of ways.